-O. FUTURE AGENDA ITEMS
+L. FUTURE AGENDA ITEMS

-P. ADJOURNMENT
+M. ADJOURNMENT

-1. Adjourn to the next Regular meeting dated February 5, 2014 starting at 7:00 p.m. on 1800 Willow Lake Road-Located behind the Delta Community Presbyterian Church.
+1. Adjourn to the next regular meeting of August 15, 2018 beginning at 7:00 p.m. at the Community Center located at 1601 Discovery Bay Boulevard.

 "This agenda shall be made available upon request in alternative formats to persons with a disability, as required by the American with Disabilities Act of 1990 (42 U.S.C. § 12132) and the Ralph M. Brown Act (California Government Code § 54954.2).
-Persons requesting a disability related modification or accommodation in order to participate in the meeting should contact the Town of Discovery Bay, at (925)634-1131, during regular business hours, at least twenty-four hours prior to the time of the meeting."
+Persons requesting a disability related modification or accommodation in order to participate in the meeting should contact the Town of Discovery Bay, at (925) 634-1131, during regular business hours, at least forty-eight hours prior to the time of the meeting."

-"Materials related to an item on the Agenda submitted to the Town of Discovery Bay CSD after distribution of the agenda packet are available for public inspection in the District Office located at 1800 Willow Lake Road during normal business hours."
+"Materials related to an item on the Agenda submitted to the Town of Discovery Bay after distribution of the agenda packet are available for public inspection in the District Office located at 1800 Willow Lake Road during normal business hours."